BloodRayne (film)

-BloodRayne is a 2005 German-American fantasy action horror film set in 18th-century Romania, directed by Uwe Boll.
-The film stars Kristanna Loken, Michael Madsen, Matthew Davis, Will Sanderson, Billy Zane, Udo Kier, Michael Paré, Meat Loaf, Michelle Rodriguez, Ben Kingsley, and Geraldine Chaplin.
-The screenplay by Guinevere Turner is based on the video game of the same name from Majesco Entertainment and the game developer, Terminal Reality.

-The third video game film adaptation by Boll, who previously made the films based on House of the Dead and Alone in the Dark, BloodRayne received extremely negative reviews upon release and was a box office bomb, grossing only $3.7 million from a $25 million budget.
+BloodRayne is a 2005 action film directed by Uwe Boll, from a screenplay written by Guinevere Turner.
+It is based on the video game franchise of the same name, from Majesco Entertainment and game developer Terminal Reality, of which it acts as a loose prequel to the first game.
+It is also the third video game film adaptation made by Boll, who previously made House of the Dead and Alone in the Dark.
+The film stars Kristanna Loken and Michelle Rodriguez alongside Michael Madsen, Matthew Davis, Will Sanderson, Billy Zane, Udo Kier, Michael Paré, Meat Loaf, Ben Kingsley, and Geraldine Chaplin.

+BloodRayne had its world premiere at the Austin Film Festival on October 23, 2005, and was released in the United States on January 6, 2006, and in Germany on September 14, 2006.
+It received negative reviews and grossed $3.7 million.

+The film was followed by two sequels: BloodRayne 2: Deliverance (2007) and BloodRayne: The Third Reich (2011).
+Both of these sequels were also met with negative reviews.

 Plot

-Rayne is an unholy breed of human and vampire known as a dhampir.
-Dhampirs are unaffected by crucifixes and do not thirst for human blood but maintain a vampire weakness to holy water.
-She is the daughter of the Vampire King, Kagan, who has gathered an army of thralls, both vampire and human, in order to annihilate the human race.
-She was conceived when Kagan raped her mother, and she later witnessed him killing her when she refused to give him Rayne as a girl.
+Rayne is an unholy breed of human and vampire, known simply as a "dhampir".
+Dhampirs, with a diminished thirst for human blood, are unaffected by crucifixes but maintain a weakness to holy water.
+Rayne is the daughter of Kagan, a vampire king, who has gathered an army of thralls, both vampire and human, in order to annihilate the human race.
+Rayne was conceived when Kagan raped her mother, who was murdered when she refused to hand Rayne over to him.

-Sebastian, Vladimir, and Katarin are three members of the Brimstone Society, a group of warriors sworn to fight vampires.
-They hear of a carnival freak who may be a dhampir, so Vladimir plans to recruit her in order to kill Kagan.
-Kagan is also hunting for her, fearing she will interfere with his plans.
-Rayne escapes captivity at the carnival when her keeper tries to rape her.
-On the road, she encounters and saves a family being attacked by vampires.
-A fortune teller reveals to Rayne that Kagan has become the most powerful vampire in the land and resides in a well-protected castle.
-She tells Rayne that Kagan seeks an ancient talisman, a mystical eye, and if she finds it, it will allow her to gain an audience with him.
-Rayne sets out to the monastery, where it is hidden, to find it.
+Sebastian, Vladimir, and Katarin are members of the "Brimstone Society", a group of warriors sworn to fight against vampires.
+The trio hear of Rayne working as a carnival freak against her will.
+Suspecting Rayne's lineage as a dhampir, Vladimir plans to recruit her in order to overthrow Kagan.
+Kagan is also hunting for Rayne, fearing she will interfere with his plans.

+Rayne escapes captivity when an abusive caretaker tries to rape her.
+On the road, Rayne encounters and saves a family being attacked by vampires.
+A fortune teller reveals to Rayne that Kagan has become the most powerful vampire in Romania and resides in a well-protected castle.
+She tells Rayne that Kagan seeks an ancient talisman, a mystical eye, and if she finds it, the eye will allow her to gain an audience with him.
+Rayne sets out to the monastery, where the eye is hidden, in order to find it.

 Rayne shelters for the night at the monastery and later sneaks away to where the talisman is guarded by a hammer-wielding, deformed monk, who she kills.
 Booby traps further protect the talisman, and when Rayne lifts it from its pedestal, the chamber floods with holy water.
 As Rayne hangs from the ceiling to avoid the water, the talisman falls from the box, but she catches the eyeball.
 Examining it closely, the eye magically becomes absorbed into her own eye, and when she falls into the water, she is somehow unaffected by it.